Tigers vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has six doubles, a triple, six home runs, 12 walks and 21 RBI (47 total hits).
-He has swiped four bases.
+- Thomas has seven doubles, a triple, six home runs, 12 walks and 23 RBI (50 total hits).
+He has stolen four bases.

-- Thomas has recorded a base hit in five games in a row.
-During his last five outings he is batting .350 with two doubles, two home runs, two walks and three RBI.
+- Thomas will look for his seventh straight game with a hit in this contest.
+During his last 10 games he is hitting .341 with three doubles, three home runs, three walks and six RBI.

 Thomas Recent Games